 He lived in Japan for 10 years and worked with the United Nations University (Tokyo) and Kyoto University, where his contributions were directed towards postgraduate teaching and research, capacity building and productively collaborating and networking with multi-tiered stakeholders.
 He is also a trained architect-planner – an interest zone that keeps him enthused when free.

-Dr John Bates, Research Director, Bushfire & Natural Disaster CRC
+Dr John Bates, Research Director, Bushfire and Natural Hazards CRC (VIC)

 Dr Bates joined the Bushfire and Natural Hazards CRC as Research Director In 2017, where he Is responsible for managing the CRC’s research and utilisation program.
 Prior to joining the CRC, he was the founding Director of the Australian Institute for Disaster Resilience.

 Dr Bates has formal qualifications in health and life sciences from the University of Melbourne and has worked extensively in the development, translation and commercialisation of research in industry, and in the research sector.
 He has significant experience in the development and delivery of undergraduate and graduate education in Australia and overseas and has taught at universities in Australia and Asia.